shawnrice/alphred/README.md

 #### Alphred\AppleScript\AppleScript
 1. Doesn't the namespacing make it sound redundant?
+2. What is missing?
+I know that there could be some more good stuff here.

 #### Alphred\AppleScript\Choose
 1. This is messy.
 Clean, refactor a bit more?